Stroking: critisism sandwiched between compliments

 I knew about stroking before I learnt the technical term: I once got the sharp end of the non-stroking stick myself.
 I shan't forget the experience.

-I've travelled quite a bit, and spent time in several academic departments.
-On the last day of one of my visits, a senior member of the department called me into his office.
-From behind his desk he read to me an itemised list of my faults, and how I had failed to live up to the department's expectations.
+I’ve spent time in several academic departments.
+On the very last day of one of my visits, a senior member of the department called me into his office.
+From behind his desk he read to me an itemised list of my faults, and how I had failed to live up to the department’s expectations.
 Then he invited me to leave (without seeing me to the door).

-Returning to my colleague, first of all and above all, the lack of stroking made an abusive experience out of listening to what it was that he wanted me to know.
-I believe I saw glints of enjoyment in his eyes at my discomfort and confusion.
-I fear that this is quite common and probably not just in academia: lack of stroking is, more often than not, a form of workplace bullying masquerading as ‘professionalism’.
+This was inappropriate at many levels.
+Part of it was a deliberate lack of stroking, and I believe I saw glints of enjoyment in his eyes at my discomfort.
+I fear that this is quite common and probably not just in academia: lack of stroking is often, I suspect, workplace bullying masquerading as faux professionalism.

-So keep stroking.
-It's the mark of a pro.
+I try to keep stroking.
+I believe it’s about more than being nice: it’s the mark of a pro.